Anze/KeyCluCask/readme.md

 ## FAQ
 ### How to open Settings if icon is hidden?
 To open Settings window simply launch app again or quickly press `⌃`(control) key 3 times.

+### App just crashed!
+In case of a crash, please open the issue and provide details, relevant logs, and a brief description of your activities that might leading up to the crash.
+Check the page [FAQ - KeyClu just crashed](https://github.com/Anze/KeyCluCask/wiki/FAQ#keyclu-just-crashed) for guidance on collecting the necessary information for the issue.
+Your cooperation will help to resolve issue more effectively.

+## Roadmap
+Take a look at [KeyClu's Project board](https://github.com/users/Anze/projects/1) to get an idea of what's brewing!

 ## Privacy Policy
 KeyClu collects no personal information nor does use any services for analytics, advertising etc.